RapidStrike/fa-filter/README.md

 FA Filter
 =========

-This is a simple userscript for filtering out people you don't want to see on Furaffinity.
+This is a simple userscript for filtering out people you don't want to see on Furaffinity.<br>
 <b>To install this script visit: https://greasyfork.org/en/scripts/7483-fa-content-filter</b>

 ## Features